-The Internet Protocol Camera Program (IPCP) provides the student with the knowledge and practical experience of planning, programming, and installing an Internet Protocol (IP) camera and then using the Internet to transmit video images to a remote location for recording as evidence.
+The Internet Protocol Camera Program (IPCP) provides the student with the knowledge and practical experience of planning, programming, and installing an Internet Protocol (IP) camera and then using the Internet to transmit video images to a remote location for recording.

-FLETC has built a campus wide network specifically for the IPCP program.
-This network simulates various types of field installation broadband connectivity such as Cable, DSL and EVDO Rev A Cellular.
+FLETC has built a network specifically for the IPCP program.
+This network simulates various types of field installation broadband connectivity such as Cable, DSL and Cellular.
 Each student will be assigned a complete inventory of equipment to create both wired and wireless IP camera installations.
 Various field exercises are designed to allow students to gain experience on programming, installing and recording of IP cameras.

 Required Training Materials